How to deploy PKG apps on macOS devices using Intune

 • .pkg file must contain a payload.

-I are going to take an example application as Google chrome.
-I will first download the app and then create a deployment on Intune admin center.
+We will use Google Chrome as an example application.
+First, we’ll download the app and then create a deployment in the Intune admin center.

 App Information

-Click on Select app package file to select .pkg application installer.
-Browse to App package file and then click on OK button to proceed.
+To get started, click on Select app package file to browse to the .pkg application installer.
+Then click on the OK button to proceed.

 Click on blue folder Icon to browse to googlechrome.pkg file

-• Minimum Operating system: Select Minimum operating system as a condition for application installation.
-As all of my organization’s devices are on macOS Ventura 13.0.
+• Minimum Operating System: Select the Minimum operating system as a condition for application installation.

-• Ignore App version: Select Ignore app version to Yes or No based on below criteria:
+• Ignore App version: Select Ignore app version to Yes or No based on the below criteria:

-• Select Ignore app version = Yes If you want to app to be Installed when its not found on the target device.
-If the app is already there but the version number is different, it will be ignored and app will not be deployed.
+• Select Ignore app version = Yes if you want the app installed when it’s not found on the target device.
+If the app is already there but the version number is different, it will be ignored, and the app will not be deployed.

-• Select Ignore app version = No If you want to app to be Installed when its not found on the target device or the app version you are deploying is different than the one already Installed on the target device.
+• Select Ignore app version = No. If you want the app to be installed when it’s not found on the target device or the app version you are deploying is different than the one already installed on the target device,

-Generally when you are deploying a self updating application like Google chrome or Zoom, you should select Ignore the app version to Yes.
+In general, when deploying a self-updating application such as Google Chrome or Zoom, you should set Ignore the app version to Yes.

 • Logo: macOS LOB apps must have a logo.
-If they don’t have a logo, it will not be displayed on the company portal app under Apps section.
+It will not be displayed on the company portal app under the Apps section if they don’t have a logo.

 Select a logo for macOS LOB app in JPEG/PNG/JPG file.